Key Principles and Policies

 Requiring producers to take-back and recycle old products is the best way to ensure that they design their products to be less toxic, to last longer, to be repaired and recycled.
 TEC advocates a number of policies informed by the value of the resources used and their toxicity to the environment.

-Australia is moving closer to a scheme for producer responsibility for computers and TVs with a start expected in 2011.
+Australia now has a scheme for producer responsibility for computers and TVs after our 7 year campaign.
 TEC helped establish the Let's Do IT!
 Alliance, comprised of Australia's major computer recylcers, local government and environment groups; and has also negotiated with the computer and TV manufacturers and all 3 levels of government.
 The campaign aims to ensure that toxic computers, TVs, mobile phones, and peripherals are kept out of landfills and that a vibrant domestic recycling industry emerges.

 Our most recent report on the problem - Tipping Point [2009, 1.05MB]